HOW IT WORKS

 What to Expect

-Indiana Digital Learning School (INDLS) uses quality curriculum from K12 that's designed to let students find the learning style that works best for them, allowing them to find their own path to success.
+Indiana Digital Learning School (INDLS) uses quality curriculum from Stride K12 that's designed to let students find the learning style that works best for them, allowing them to find their own path to success.
 Each online classroom offers engaging and relevant lessons that build on your child's interests and abilities.
-Plus, high school students can prepare for life after graduation with the Destinations Career Program.
+Plus, middle and high school students can prepare for life after graduation with Stride Career Prep.

 What's My Role as a Parent?